danpoggetti/Horiseon/README.md

 [License](#license)

 ## Installation
-You can view files using Visual Studio Code on your terminal or computer.
+You can view files using Visual Studio Code on your terminal or computer.<br>
-VS Code was used to make edits to the HTML and CSS files.
+VS Code was used to make edits to the HTML and CSS files.<br>
-GitBash was used to push the files to the repository.
+GitBash was used to push the files to the repository.<br>
-GitHub is where the updated files are published.
+GitHub is where the updated files are published.<br>
+Live view of deployed website: https://danpoggetti.github.io/Horiseon/ <br>

 ## Visuals
 <img src="/assets/images/screenshot_before_after.jpg" alt="before showing html code provided and after showing modifications>